Sj-Amani/Kidnapped-Vehicle/README.md

 In this project I will implement a 2 dimensional particle filter in C++.
 My particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step my filter will also get observation and control data.

 ## Running the Code
-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)
+This project involves the Udacity Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

 This repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.